top of page

 Total Score ≥ 4 to Classify as Primary Sjogren’s.
 For detailed exclusions and inclusions, see Criswell, Shiboski, et al. (4)

 1. Sjogren’s is a systemic disease with widespread manifestations.
-The CC are heavily weighted toward sicca, reinforcing the misperception that Sjogren’s is mostly a dryness disease.
-The CC do not take into account history and physical examination, which often provide important clues to diagnosis.
-The 2016 criteria are the best we have to date.
-When interpreting research studies, it is important to keep in mind that they (necessarily) select for a subset of Sjogren’s patients that do not represent all Sjogren's patients.
+The CC are heavily weighted toward sicca, reinforcing the misconception that Sjogren’s is mostly a dryness disease.
+The CC do include important considerations such as patient history and physical examination which may provide important clues to diagnosis.

 2. Sicca (dryness) symptoms may occur without objective measurements of dryness.
-On the other hand, some patients with measurable dryness may not report feeling dry.
+On the other hand, some patients with measurable dryness do not report feeling dry.
 Changes in the composition of secretions, inflammation of the salivary and lacrimal glands, and neuropathic pain all contribute to sicca symptoms.
-These factors are not accounted for in the CC sicca measurements which only measure secretion volume.
+These factors are not considered in the CC sicca measurements, which only measure the volume of secretions.

-3. About 20% of patients initially present with no obvious sicca manifestations.
+3. About 20% (1 in 5) of people with Sjogren's present with no obvious sicca manifestations.
 This is sometimes referred to as “occult Sjogren’s.”
-Patients in this group often do not meet the Classification Criteria (3).
+Patients in this group often do not meet the classification criteria (3).

-Complicating matters further, SS-A can be positive in other autoimmune diseases and in healthy people (
+Complicating matters further, SSA can be positive in other autoimmune diseases and in healthy people (6).
+Better biomarkers are needed that will enable early and accurate Sjogren's diagnosis.

 • Unstimulated salivary flow testing is not routinely available in most clinic settings.